WitnessCo/client/docs/WitnessClient.md

 // Instantiate a new client, default params should suffice for now. const witness = new WitnessClient();

-// Helper method for getting the hash of a string. const sampleString = `Check the chain! @ ${Date.now()}`;
+// Unique string, so we get an unseen leaf hash. const sampleString = `Check the chain! @ ${Date.now()}`;
-const leafHash = witness.hash(sampleString);
+// Helper method for getting the hash of a string. const leafHash = witness.hash(sampleString);
 console.log(`Timestamping leaf ${leafHash}`);

 // Post the leafHash to the server. await witness.postLeaf(leafHash);

-await witness.waitForCheckpointedLeafHash(leafHash);
+// Use an old leafHash if you don't want to wait for this step. await witness.waitForCheckpointedLeafHash(leafHash);
 const timestamp = await witness.getTimestampForLeafHash(leafHash);
 console.log(`Leaf ${leafHash} was timestamped at ${timestamp}`);